- Build Skills and Knowledge

 Victorian Government support

-The Victorian Government Business Office (VGBO) in Frankfurt, provides in-market intelligence and support to Victorian companies looking to do business throughout Germany and most of Europe.
+The Victorian Government Business Office (VGBO) in Tokyo provides in-market intelligence and support to Victorian companies.